dra2020/rdapy/docs/_pages/workflow.md

 ## How & When to Find Precinct Neighborhoods

-When we get a new census, we need to two things so we can calculate Jon Eguia & Jeff Barton's geographic advantage metric.
+Assuming we add Jon Eguia & Jeff Barton's new geographic advantage metric to the app, when we get a new census we need to two things to support it.
 One is find precinct "neighborhoods" for each state and chamber combination.
 These only need to be found once per census cycle as neighborhods only depend on total population and precinct adjacency.